Intermesh/groupoffice-docs/install/debian.rst

       apt-get install php-apcu

-8. If you purchased **Group-Office Professional licenses** then make sure the `SourceGuardian loader <https://www.sourceguardian.com/loaders.html>`_ is installed.
+8. If you purchased **GroupOffice Professional licenses** then make sure the `SourceGuardian loader <https://www.sourceguardian.com/loaders.html>`_ is installed.
    You can run this command to do all the work::